SebghatYusuf/SebghatYusuf/README.md

 - 💬 Ask me about Python, Django, React & Flutter
 - 📫 How to reach me? ping me on twitter or send me an email [Send Email](mailto:sebghatyusuf@gmail.com).
 - 😄 Pronouns: He / His
-- ⚡ Fun fact: Daydreaming Is Surprisingly Good For Your Brain.
+- ⚡ Language Proficiency: Can speak English very well.

 **Languages and Tools:**